WillySeahh/krakenMarketDataConsumer/readMe.md

 There are 3 main sub problem here, and I will go through how I tackled each sub problem below.
 - Integrate with an exchange (we recommend Kraken) to get tick level data using Websockets
 - Using snapshot and delta messages, build the correct view of the tick level orderbook in memory
+  - Benchmarking in performance - Done below
 - Use this tick level order book data to compute 1m candle data and log the output to console
+- Bonus task: publishing 1m candle to kafka, polling and printing it. - Done below

 ## Integrate with an exchange to get tick level data using Websockets